aliroemhildt/whats-for-dinner/README.md

 # What's for Dinner?

-An app that helps users choose a recipe and put together meals.
+An app that helps users choose a recipe.

 ## Overview